 A Message From the Director of Undergraduate Studies

 Students choose a religion major for a variety of reasons.
-Some desire to engage in the serious study of their own or other religious traditions or of religion in its relation to society and culture; others see the religion major as core to a liberal education prior to entering business or a profession; still others begin their study with a view to continuing it by doing graduate work in preparation for teaching or ministry.
+Some desire to engage in the serious study of their own religious tradition.
+Others are eager to find out about other religious traditions.
+Some are interested in the role played by religion in society and culture.
+Others see the religion major as core to a liberal education prior to entering business or a profession.
+Still others begin their study with a view to continuing it by doing graduate work in preparation for teaching or ministry.
 Given the breadth and scope of the course offerings in religion, students can plan a course of study that meets these and other personal and professional interests.

 You will find on this site an introduction to the study of religion at Duke.
 It is intended for both majors and minors and also for anyone interested in work in the Department of Religion.
 The requirements for the major in religion listed here are those listed in the current Bulletin of Undergraduate Instruction.
 Requirements for the major are subject to periodic revision, so please consult the Bulletin periodically for changes that may apply to you.